pictishbeard/TNScraper/README.md

 seemed to use some Javascript frameworks to randomly generate their element IDs for individual listings this code would need to have the identifiers tweaked when running against seperate listings.

+The scraper code is meant to pick out any text found within the chosen elements, selected via their class id and then format them into a JSON object, then store it into a text file for future use, the reason I chose to do this as opposed to a normal print out to console is so the result can be reused and stored in a database or utilised by an API hence the JSON format for ease of use.